-Fasanara will play an active and direct oversight role in monitoring charitable donations.
-This will include senior management of Fasanara as well as investors wishing to directly take part in the process, taking turns to meet with our partner charities on a quarterly basis.
+Fasanara will play an active and direct oversight role in monitoring the charitable donations.
+For example, senior employees of Fasanara, as well as those investors wishing to directly participate in the process, will meet with our onboarded charities on a quarterly basis to hear updates on how they have spent the charitable contributions to date and any future projects.